geeksunny/BarebonesAndroid/README.md

 Future plans
 ------------

 This source code is currently up for archival purposes.

-I do not currently have any plans to update this any further.
-It will probably be rewritten and improved upon in the future.
+I plan on rewriting this project in the future to be more compatible with other ROMs and easier to use.